 Rough Polish (Kaji-Togi)

 Care is taken to refine each part of the blade geometry and bring the planes into proper alignment and proportion beginning with coarse stones and quicker removal and ending with very fine stones and subtle adjustments.
-Tagane-ha (chisel edge) is a common technique for establishing the centre line of the edge.
-Both sides of the edge are honed away on a 45 degree angle and then the excess material in between the edge and the spine is removed, similar to the method of using a sen to set the pre-quench geometry after forging.
+Tagane-ha (chisel edge) is a common technique for first establishing the centre line of the edge.
+Both sides of the edge are honed away on a 45 degree angle and then the excess material in between the edge and the spine is removed in sections, similar to the method of using a sen to set the pre-quench geometry after forging.

 Once the fittings and scabbard are complete, the blade is first given the rest of its foundation polish and then the final polish.
 Depending on the condition of the blade, the last used stone (#300, #500, or #700) may be repeated again to check that there are no new scratches from the workshop and then finer and finer stones are used to complete the finish.